bfritz/fusionpbx/scripts/upgrade/r1877-readme.txt

 15. Update the source code to 3.0.x svn update

-16. Login with the web browser.
+16. Run logout.php from the browser to clear the session then login to the GUI with the web browser.

 17. Update the menu by going to: http://x.x.x.x/core/menu/menu.php then edit the menu and press 'restore default'